 Within Greek waters, we also sailed down to the Greek Island of Symi, an incredible port that’s very close to the country of Turkey.
 I was super impressed with this quaint fishing/sponge village.
 Anyone who has ever been to Symi will urge you to visit.

-We then started to head southwest and dropped down to the large Greek Island of Crete.
+We then started to head southwest and dropped down to the large Greek island of Crete.
 I managed to write loads about this lovely Island.
-It’s worth knowing that most of the marina’s are not good.
+It’s worth knowing that most of the marinas are not good.
 Also, anchoring can be difficult.
-This is definitely and area where you’ll want to research before heading out.
+This is definitely an area where you’ll want to research before heading out.

 - Agios Nikolaos, Gournia, Mochlos and Vai Beach

 - Knosos, Aqua Park and Elounda

 - A tour of Rethymno

 - Agia Galini, Gortys and the Amari Valley